Tango2503/Tango2503/README.md

 Welcome to my corner of the internet.
 My name is Tanusha and my pronouns are she/her/hers. 👩

-📊 I helping businesses make better data driven decisions.
+📊 I help businesses make better data driven decisions.
 Some of the domains I've worked in are:
 - 📢 Adtech
 - 🛒 Retail
 - 🟦 Data Warehousing